 As of iOS 14+, Roon needs permission for Local Network in iOS settings.
 You should be prompted for this when launching Roon, but if you ever need to adjust these settings after the initial launch you can go to the iOS Settings app, select Roon, and set Local Network to Yes.

-If your iOS devices are not connecting to your Core machine you should check these permissions as a first troubleshooting step.
+If your iOS devices are not connecting to your server machine you should check these permissions as a first troubleshooting step.

-Speaker Setup is part of the DSP Engine.
-For more information on accessing the DSP Engine, see here.
-Speaker setup helps correct for inconsistencies in speaker placement or sensitivity.
-For example, if the speakers are not equal distances from the ...
+Speaker Setup is part of Roon's MUSE suite.
+For more information on accessing MUSE, see here.
+Speaker Setup is not included in MUSE for ARC.
+Speaker setup helps correct inconsistencies in speaker placement or sensitivity.
+For example, if the speakers ...

 AirPlay Roon has excellent support for most AirPlay devices out there.
-Sometimes we must make small adjustments to our implementation to cope with new devices as they reach the market.
-If you are having trouble with a particular AirPlay device, take ...
+Sometimes small adjustments may be needed to cope with new devices as they reach the market.
+If you're having trouble with a particular AirPlay device, take a look at our ...